gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 The partial part number `74HC74` is a dual D-type CMOS positive-edge triggered flip-flop with set and reset.
 It has balanced propagation delays.
 Orderable variants include the Nexperia [74HC74D](https://assets.nexperia.com/documents/data-sheet/74HC_HCT74.pdf) and Toshiba [74HC74D](https://toshiba.semicon-storage.com/info/74HC74D_datasheet_en_20201117.pdf?did=37138&prodName=74HC74D).

+The partial part number `LS734` is used for an 8-channel (octal) edge-triggered D-type flip-flop IC.
+The Texas Instruments [74LS373](https://www.ti.com/lit/ds/symlink/sn54ls373-sp.pdf) is one such example.

+{{% figure src="ti-ls374-octal-edge-triggered-d-flip-flop-ic-logic-diagram.png" width="300px" caption="Logic diagram of the Texas Instruments 74LS373 Edge-Triggered D-type Flip-flop IC[^bib-ti-ls374-ds]." %}}

 #### Triggering

 Edge-triggered D flip-flops can be either positive or negative edge triggered.
 Edge-triggered flip-flops are shown by a triangle at the clock input, and negative edge-triggered ones have an additional bubble.
 However, positive-edge triggered is much more common, and standard practice is to make a negative edge triggered flip-flop by adding your own inverting gate on the clock signal.